 While there have been many new technologies introduced into the recycling industry over the past few decades, in this blog we want to highlight two recent exciting developments.
 One is in Canada and the other is in the U.S.

-You can be forgiven if the patented process called reverse polymerization does not happen to be in your lexicon .
-We hadn’t heard of it either until someone brought it to our attention in connection with the various technologies being applied to the problem of recycling the 12 million plus end of life vehicle tires that are generated in Ontario each year.
+You can be forgiven if the patented process called reverse polymerization does not happen to be in your lexicon.
+We hadn’t heard of it either until someone brought it to our attention in connection with the various technologies being applied to the problem of recycling the 12 million plus end-of-life vehicle tires generated in Ontario each year.

 Innovative Solutions Right in Our Own Back Yard

 It turns out that an Ontario Company, Environmental Waste International (EWS), based in Ajax, took over the development of the reverse polymerization process in 1992.
-The original work had actually begun about 12 years earlier and the knowledge acquired allowed EWS to commercialize the process for a number of different applications including used vehicle tires but also medical waste, food waste and biological wastewater sterilization.
+The original work had begun about 12 years earlier and the knowledge acquired allowed EWS to commercialize the process for several different applications including used vehicle tires but also medical waste, food waste, and biological wastewater sterilization. scrap yard in Mississauga

 Microwave Technology—Not Just For Cooking

 The process uses microwave energy to break apart a tire’s molecular bonds.
-This process reclaims pretty much one hundred per cent of the tire’s by-products.
-These include steel, oil, hydrocarbon gas and carbon black (used primarily as a pigment and reinforcement in rubber and plastic products).
-In contrast to traditional methods of tire recycling, this process is environmentally friendly with no stack emissions or landfill waste and is also designed to use the gases collected as fuel to power the operation and make it energy self-sufficient.
+This process reclaims almost one hundred percent of the tire’s by-products.
+These include steel, oil, hydrocarbon gas, and carbon black (used primarily as a pigment and reinforcement in rubber and plastic products).
+In contrast to traditional tire recycling methods, this process is environmentally friendly with no stack emissions or landfill waste.
+It is also designed to use the gases collected as fuel to power the operation and make it energy self-sufficient.

-EWS actually bought the company (Ellsin Environmental Ltd.) that had contracted it to build a pilot plant.
-That pilot plant is located in Sault Ste Marie, Ontario and has begun using the technology.
-At 300,000 tires per year, it will produce 240,000 U.S. gallons of oil, 600,000 lbs of steel and 2 million pounds of carbon black.
+EWS bought the company (Ellsin Environmental Ltd.) that had contracted it to build a pilot plant.
+That pilot plant is located in Sault Ste Marie, Ontario, and has begun using the technology.
+At 300,000 tires per year, it will produce 240,000 U.S. gallons of oil, 600,000 lbs of steel, and 2 million pounds of carbon black.
 It is estimated that the larger commercial versions will process two million tires a year.

 Recycling Industry News

-The Can Manufacturers Institute, among others, publishes a number of fun recycling facts in regard to aluminum cans.
+The Can Manufacturers Institute, among others, publishes several fun recycling facts regarding aluminum cans.
 The aluminum can is the most recycled and recyclable beverage container in the world.
 It is estimated that the U.S. alone recycles enough aluminum cans in a year to stretch to the moon and back at least eight times.

 The facility is large enough to process 14.6 billion aluminum cans every year.
-Its products are used in the production of new aluminum sheet stock for use in the food and beverage industries in making new aluminum cans and containers.
+Its products are used in producing new aluminum sheet stock for use in the food and beverage industries in making new aluminum cans and containers.

 End of Life Electronics Recycling At Peel

-We have recently added more end- of- life electronics to the already substantial list of items we recycle.
-This includes: computers, printers, faxes, stereos, mobile devices & TVs too.
-Next time you buy a television set or other type of appliance or gear that triggers an ‘eco fee’ with the new product and a ‘disposal fee for your old product, you can now recoup some of those costs by recycling those end-of-life electronics and appliances with us.
-This means your electronic scrap will not go to waste and you can be sure that it will be handled in a responsible and sustainable way.
+We have recently added more end-of-life electronics to the already substantial list of recycled items.
+This includes computers, printers, faxes, stereos, mobile devices & TVs too.
+Next time you buy a television set or other appliance or gear that triggers an ‘eco fee’ with the new product and a ‘disposal fee for your old product, you can recoup some of those costs by recycling those end-of-life electronics and appliances with us.
+This means your electronic scrap will not go to waste and you can be sure that it will be handled responsibly and sustainably.